vaishnaviks39/multi-agent-career-assistant/README.md

 **Track:** Agents for Good (Education)

-An intelligent multi-agent system that helps job seekers navigate every stage of their career journey—from resume optimization to salary negotiation.
+An intelligent multi-agent system that helps job seekers navigate every stage of their career journey from resume optimization to salary negotiation.

 ---